besure94/Trivia-Game/README.md

 ## Known Bugs

 * Currently the user is not shown a message telling them to please select an answer if they do not select an answer and click "Guess!".
 Instead the form will just not submit.
-* There is not yet functionality to ensure that the user is not given the same question twice during a game, or a playing session where multiple games are played.
-* Although rare, the displayed API question and response contains special characters that are not visually pleasing to a user.
+* Although rare, the displayed API question and response sometimes contains special characters that are not visually pleasing to a user.

 ## Further Exploration